USTech Small

 When it comes to managing the hiring of contingent workers, the Recruitment Process Outsourcing title tends to get replaced by the term Managed Services Provider (‘MSP’) to describe outsourcing organizations that offer program oversight across staffing vendor supply chains.
 This is where the world of talent sourcing options gets a bit burry; because when the role is to provide oversight across indirect staffing suppliers, the term Managed Services Provider is used, unless the provider is also engaged in staffing themselves.
 In such a case, the popular description of this kind of relationship is Master Vendor.

-Ordinarily, RPO and MSP vendors don’t perform payroll or Employer of Record (EoR) services.
+Ordinarily, RPO and MSP vendors don’t perform payroll or Employer of Record (EOR) services.
 If you’re looking for a supplier to do recruiting AND these services, then perhaps a Master Vendor relationship is what you’re after.
 Master Vendor arrangements come in various flavors but generally, the scope of a Master Vendor is to manage the hiring and management of your contingent workforce; probably working with tier-2 and tier-3 specialist staffing firms to fulfill end-to-end demands.

 Direct Sourcing